JoeBarnett1224/NumericalMethodsCalculator/README.md

 ### Supported Constants and Functions

-Many of the numerical methods implented in this app require the user to input one or more functions, which are interpreted as Python strings.
+Many of the numerical methods implemented in this app require the user to input one or more functions, which are interpreted as Python strings.

-The suppoted mathematical operations are addition (+), subtraction (-), multiplication (*), division (/), and exponentiation (^).
+The supported mathematical operations are addition (+), subtraction (-), multiplication (*), division (/), and exponentiation (^).
 The app follows the order of operations taught in grade school.

 This app implements various mathematical constants and functions.
 See [Constants](#Constants) and [Functions](#Functions) to see which constants and functions are supported and how they are implemented.
 When using a mathematical function be sure to enclose the argument(s) in parenthesis.
 For example, use sin(x), not sinx.